Michaelina Wautier: Retrospective

-From June to September 2018, the first complete retrospective on Michaelina Wautier was shown at the Museum aan de Stroom in Antwerp (MAS) (who organised the exhibition along with the Rubenshuis).
+From June to September 2018, the first complete retrospective on Michaelina Wautier was shown at the Museum aan de Stroom in Antwerp (MAS) (which organised the exhibition along with the Rubenshuis).
 It was curated by the art historian Katlijne Van der Stighelen.
-Another retrospective, Michaelina Wautier, Painter, was organized by the Kunsthistorisches Museum, Vienna, in cooperation with the Royal Academy of Arts, London it was displayed at the Kunsthistorisches Museum 30 September 2025 – 22 February 2026 and at the Royal Academy of Arts in beginning in March 2026.
+Another retrospective, Michaelina Wautier, Painter, was organized by the Kunsthistorisches Museum, Vienna, in cooperation with the Royal Academy of Arts, London.
+The exhibition was displayed at the Kunsthistorisches Museum 30 September 2025 – 22 February 2026 and at the Royal Academy of Arts 27 March – 21 June 2026.
 A catalog accompanied the exhibit ISBN 978-1915815200.